 - 2 cloves garlic, minced

-- 12 pack of flour or corn tortillas
+- 12 pack of flour or corn tortillas (lightly toasted)

 - 2 tbsp avocado oil + 1 tbsp

-- 1/2 tsp kosher salt
+- ½ tsp kosher salt

-- fresh ground black pepper to taste
+- Fresh ground black pepper to taste

 - Fresh Cilantro

-- 1 avocado, diced
+- 1 Avocado, diced

-- In a large skillet over medium/high heat, add 2 tbsp avocado oil, diced yellow onion, and jalepeño.
-Sauté for 4-5 minutes or until onion becomes translucent.
+- In a large skillet over medium/high heat, add 2 tbsp avocado oil, diced yellow onion, and jalapeño.
+Sauté for 4-5 minutes until onion begins to soften.
 Add in the hatch chiles, garlic, cumin, chili powder, salt, and cook for an additional 2 minutes.

-- Place in the oven for 25 minutes, then turn oven onto broil for 3-4 minutes or until the cheese is browned and bubbling.
-Remove from oven and garnish with crumbled cotija cheese, fresh cilantro, and diced avocado.
-Enjoy!
+- Place in the oven for 25 minutes and broil for 1-2 minutes until the cheese is browned and bubbling (keep a close eye).

-- If you do not have a heat proof blender you can use an immersion blender to puree the verde sauce
+- If you do not have a heat proof blender, you can use an immersion blender to puree the verde sauce

 - Ensure your sweet potatoes are diced uniformly to ensure they cook evenly.

-- If you do not have bagged pre-chopped washed kale, make sure to massage your kale while washing it prior to chopping and remove the large parts of the stems.
+- If you do not have bagged pre-chopped washed kale, make sure to massage your kale while washing it prior to chopping and remove the large thick parts of the stems.